rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 In our example, the `Integer` type is also called the _receiver type_.
 Whereas, the `this` reference on the right of the assignment symbol is called the _receiver object_.
 The `this` reference refers to the integer instance on which the extension method is called.
 To preserve encapsulation, you can access only to the public methods of the receiver object.

 The compiler does not import the extension methods by default.
-As any other Kotlin entity, you need to explicitly import them before the use.
+As any other Kotlin entity, you need to import them before using explicitly.

 Under the hood, the compiler translates every extension method in a `static` method having the receiver object as its first parameter.
 The name of the enclosing class is equal to the name of the file that declares the extension function.